 If you are a learner requesting reasonable adjustment to support your personal circumstances, it is important to understand that any adjustments made cannot diminish the rigour of the assessment process.

 Given that some participants may already be able to demonstrate their competency in some elements, RPL is available and acknowledges the skills and knowledge that you may have gained through formal and informal training/learning, work experience and life experience.
 Contact UNE Partnerships if you wish to discuss this option.

 UNE Partnerships collects personal information to create student records.
 Such records will include contact details, enrolment records, payment records, assessment records, communications and notices.
 Personal information regarding your enrolment with UNE Partnerships is available on request and may only be disclosed outside UNE Partnerships where:

 - its disclosure has been consented to by the individual to whom it relates

 - its disclosure is required by law and requested in an authorised written form (such as an official request from a government or statutory body).

 We are committed to implementing best practice in records management practices and systems, responding in a timely manner to all requests for information from present and past learners.
-All staff are required to apply themselves to the provisions of the Privacy and Protection of Personal Information Act 1998.
+All staff are required to work within the requirements of themselves to the provisions of the Privacy and Protection of Personal Information Act 1998.

 UNE Partnerships ensures that students are allocated a reasonable period of time in which to successfully complete their chosen course of study.
 The nominal duration for each course is based on the number of weeks it would take for an average student studying part time to complete all learning and assessment requirements averaging 1 hour a day of study time.
 This is known as the study period.
 The study period for individual students is calculated from the date of enrolment.